Sec-ant/zxing-wasm/README.md

 > [!IMPORTANT]
 >
 > Each version of this library has a unique corresponding `.wasm` file.
 If you choose to serve it yourself, please ensure that the `.wasm` file matches the version of the `zxing-wasm` library you are using.
-Otherwise you may encounter unexpected errors.
+Otherwise, you may encounter unexpected errors.

 For convenience, this library provides an exported `ZXING_WASM_VERSION` variable to indicate the resolved version of the `zxing-wasm` you are using: